Monday, 26 September 2022

 Last night we had a pleasant dinner with Marjory and Forrest at Luciano’s in Burnside, and then set off northwards to Ullapool at about half past eight.
 The reason for this was that we were keen to be in Ullapool when the royal funeral commenced this morning.
 The cats were amazed to be loaded into the car, they had not anticipated an evening journey.
 The roads were nice and quiet and we made good time.

 So it was rather nice to wake up in the morning with the journey behind us.
-It was an historic occasion; the first State funeral since that of Winston Churchill in 1965 (which I do, just, remember seeing on our black and white television even though I was only two years old!)
+It was a historic occasion; the first State funeral since that of Winston Churchill in 1965 (which I definitely remember seeing on our black and white television even though I was only two years old!)
 We had the television on for the funeral coverage all day but although we watched the services at Westminster Abbey and St George’s Chapel at Windsor, I didn’t watch the whole procession going through the countryside to Windsor Castle.
 It was still a long time to watch television though, and when it was over James and I went for a refreshing walk around the village before dinner time.

 The images which will stay with me from today: